0xAX/linux-insides/interrupts/interrupts-3.md

 This is the third part of the [chapter](http://0xax.gitbooks.io/linux-insides/content/interrupts/index.html) about an interrupts and an exceptions handling in the Linux kernel and in the previous [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/index.html) we stopped at the `setup_arch` function from the [arch/x86/kernel/setup.c](https://github.com/torvalds/linux/blame/master/arch/x86/kernel/setup.c) source code file.

-We already know that this function executes initialization of architecture-specfic stuff.
+We already know that this function executes initialization of architecture-specific stuff.
 In our case the `setup_arch` function does [x86_64](https://en.wikipedia.org/wiki/X86-64) architecture related initializations.
 The `setup_arch` is big function, and in the previous part we stopped on the setting of the two exceptions handlers for the two following exceptions:

 * `#DB` - debug exception, transfers control from the interrupted process to the debug handler;
 * `#BP` - breakpoint exception, caused by the `int 3` instruction.